goji vegan hotel Rhodes

 On our last day in Rhodes, we went on a short boat ride with the ‘semi-submarine’ Poseidon: We purchased tickets on the spot from their stall at the harbor.
 They offered us a discount for the tour that was about to depart (15 EUR for a 1-hour tour).

-It was a brief trip around the marina, but I enjoyed the sightseeing and the underwater views of the fish.. would have loved if we ventured further out into the sea.
+It was a brief trip around the marina, but I enjoyed the sightseeing and the underwater views.. would have loved if we ventured further out into the sea.
 There was no “diving show” as promised; only one diver descended to drop fish food to the eager fishes.
 The ship is neat, staff is friendly, and a photographer takes your photo and sells them as a souvenir (we bought it).

 In the Poseidon semi-submarine.